namangit17/Studytracker.mini/statement.md

-This project provides: - A To‑Do list manager for adding, viewing, and deleting tasks. - A Study Timer module to track the duration spent on any subject. - A Time Log viewer that will displays all recorded study sessions.
+This project provides: - A To‑Do list manager for adding, viewing, and deleting tasks. - A Study Timer module to track the duration spent on any subject.A Time Log viewer that will displays all recorded study sessions.

 The project is implemented using Python and runs on a CLI‑based